OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:1

-When Jesus observed the crowds, He ascended a mountainside and sat down.
+When Jesus saw the crowds, He ascended a mountainside and sat down.
 His disciples approached Him,

 ## Matthew 5:2